 - Select the (TCP, UDP or both) protocol.

 - Enter the static IP address and click on the Enable button.

 Congrats!
-You earned mastery in the process of port forwarding.
-We hope this simple and handy guide will help you open your router’s virtual ports in the future.
+You now know the process of port forwarding.
+We hope this simple and handy guide will help you open your router’s virtual ports with ease.